mitjafelicijan/binary-visualization/README.md

 - For darwin-arm64 binaries I choose binaries from Macbook Air M1 `/bin/` folder.
-- Audio was selected from [Open Music Archive](http://openmusicarchive.org/) and songs in Public Domain was choosen.
+- Audio was selected from [Open Music Archive](http://openmusicarchive.org/) and songs in Public Domain was chosen.
 I extracted 10 seconds from 30th second on to keep WAV files small.
 Mp3 and WAV was tested.
   - Clara Smith - Court House Blues
   - Virginia Liston - I'm Gonna Get Me A Man That's All